 Brandon Yu, Associate, Crescent Capital Group

 Brandon Yu is an Associate with Crescent Capital Group focusing on Mezzanine debt investing in Los Angeles.
 Prior to, Brandon spent time as an Investment Banking Analyst at Bank of America Merrill Lynch in Leveraged Finance in New York City.
 He earned his Bachelor of Science in Operations Research at Columbia University.
 Born and raised in Orange County, Brandon devoted much of his time volunteering in local communities through his involvement with Kiwanis International.

 Rebecca Roundtree Harris grew up as the youngest of 12 children in Iowa.
-She earned her BA in African-American Studies and Spanish and her MA in African-American Studies.
-As a graduate student, she designed and taught writing courses for Upward Bound.
-Rebecca came to Compton Unified School District through Teach For America in 2001, where she has taught 4th and 5th grade, served as a PLC leader, and taught district interns and new teachers.
-Rebecca also served as deputy director for Teach For America’s Los Angeles institute, where she was responsible for K-12 professional development.
-Rebecca is currently a literacy specialist supporting teachers and administrators throughout Compton Unified.
+She holds a BA in African-American Studies and Spanish, as well as an MA in African-American Studies.
+Rebecca came to work in Compton Unified School District via Teach For America in 2001, where she has taught 4th and 5th grades, served as a district level curriculum specialist, and currently works as an assistant principal.
 She enjoys practicing yoga in her spare time.